 Prof Renaud Morieux

-I specialise in transnational history in the eighteenth century, with a particular focus on Britain, France and their empires.
-My research interests include the history of migration, oceanic borders, incarceration and economic exchanges.
+I specialise in transnational history, with a particular focus on Britain, France and their empires.
+My research interests include the history of migration, oceans, incarceration and the social history of war, between the eighteenth and the early nineteenth centuries.

 I joined the Faculty of History in 2011.
 I was previously a Maître de Conférences (Associate Professor) in Modern History at University of Lille (2006-2011).